jdjakub/phd-thesis/ch-state-first.md

 \begin{figure}
   \centering
-  \includegraphics[width=\linewidth]{../html-inspector.png}
+  \includegraphics[width=\linewidth]{html-inspector.png}
   \caption{To save the state of the system, the SVG group corresponding to the \texttt{root} box is copied and pasted inside the HTML file's \svgel{svg} element.\label{fig:html-inspector}}
 \end{figure}

 This required a slight change towards an architecture where the all the data required to reconstruct the system's current state is contained in the inspector HTML, as opposed to hidden JS properties.
 Where previously "boxes" were created first as invisible JS objects responsible for some SVG, now it was the other way round.
 When a rect is clicked, the system must look at some SVG and interpret it "on demand" as a box (although this helper object, once created, can be cached in the SVG nodes).

-Persistence seems to be a weaker cousin of **externalisability**, defined in \cite{externalise}.
+Persistence seems to be a weaker cousin of **externalisability**, defined in \cite{Externalise}.
 As it stands, the system does not quite qualify as externalisable.
 When making changes to the HTML in the element inspector, the system's behaviour *ought* to adjust to match, but this is not currently guaranteed.
 Depending on the ability to listen for changes in node attributes or children, this may remain the case.

 # The Id System as a Part of the Solution
 The \OROM{} system was designed with a goal of eliminating the "artificial" distinction between implementation language and end-user language, by means of a mostly self-defining, or "meta-circular" object model.
 This general way of working on a piece of software "by means of itself" is easy to agree with, even if OOP is not to everyone's taste.
 It is an open question whether \OROM{}'s approach could be applied to other programming styles.